yxdTiff/SD/README.md

 ./sd

-Then at the propmpt, enter an instance name(which are stored in sdinput folder), for example:
+Then at the prompt, enter an instance name (which are stored in sdinput folder), for example:

 pgp2